felixlopz/hubrise-test-task/content/apps/spleat-the-bill/en/overview.md

 ## Integration features

-Once connected to HubRise, Spleat the bill can be used to:
+Connecting Spleat the bill to HubRise allows your payment solution to:

 - Pull orders from HubRise.
 - Pull the menu from a HubRise catalog.